-By now, your skin is probably feeling the effects of a long winter: Dryness, itchiness, flakiness, and redness are all common conditions that can affect your skin.
-It’s especially important to pay attention to your skin when you have diabetes.
-Diabetes can affect your skin, just as it can your eyes, feet, kidneys, and heart, so make sure you check it daily.
+Dryness, itchiness, flakiness and redness are all common conditions that can affect your skin, and it’s especially important to pay attention to your skin when you have diabetes.
+That’s because diabetes can affect your skin, just as it can your eyes, feet, kidneys, heart and other organs.

 In fact, the American Diabetes Association estimates that as many as one-third of people with diabetes will experience some type of skin condition at some point in their lives.
 Many of the typical skin conditions that go hand in hand with diabetes result from blood glucose levels that aren’t within target range.
 Here are a few: